 Along with RFMO's countries can set up licensing systems to issue permits for fishing.
-Both commercial and recreational fishermen can be subjected to restrictions via the permit system, limiting the location for fishing, the species allowed to be caught, restrictions on and catch limits.
+Permits give the fishermen permission to catch certain types of fish species and the amount they can catch.
+They may also set restrictions on the size of the fish they can catch, so as to avoid taking immature fish.
+Both commercial and recreational fishermen can be subjected to restrictions via the permit system, limiting the location for fishing, the species allowed to be caught, restrictions on size and catch limits.